paddy-shrp/vue-ts-tailwind/README.md

 - **TypeScript** for type safety
 - **Tailwind CSS** for utility-first styling
 - **Vue Router** for client-side routing
+- **Supabase** for authentication, database, and real-time features
 - **Font Awesome** icons
 - **Responsive design** with mobile-first approach